gem-pasteur/macsylib/doc/source/user_guide/outputs.rst

 Output files for the "ordered replicon(s)" search modes
 -------------------------------------------------------

-These output files are provided when MacSyFinder search proceeds on a set of proteins that are deemed to follow the order of their genes on replicons.
+These output files can be generated when MacSyLib search proceeds on a set of proteins that are deemed to follow the order of their genes on replicons.
 This corresponds to the two search modes *gembase* and *ordered_replicon*.